populse/mia_processes/docs/html/_sources/documentation/bricks/preprocess/mrtrix/FitTensor.rst.txt

 Convert diffusion-weighted images to tensor images.

-| By defaul, the diffusion tensor (and optionally the kurtosis) is fitted to the log-signal in two steps:
+| By default, the diffusion tensor (and optionally the kurtosis) is fitted to the log-signal in two steps:
 |   - first fit is done using weighted least-squares (WLS) with weights based on the empirical signal intensities (or using ordinary least-squares (OLS) is "ols_option" is used)
-|   - second fit is done using iterated weighted least-squares (IWLS) with weights determined by the signal predictions from the previous iteration (numbr of iteration could be choose with the "number_of_iteration" option).
+|   - second fit is done using iterated weighted least-squares (IWLS) with weights determined by the signal predictions from the previous iteration (number of iteration could be choose with the "number_of_iteration" option).

 (mrtrix dwi2tensor command)